hoanb1/ground-station/README.md

 *   **Automated Antenna Control:** Interface with popular antenna rotators to automatically track satellites as they pass overhead.
 *   **SDR Integration:** Stream and record live radio signals from a wide range of SDR devices, including RTL-SDR, SoapySDR, and UHD/USRP radios.
 *   **IQ Recording & Playback:** Record raw IQ data in SigMF format with complete metadata (center frequency, sample rate, satellite info) and play back recordings through a virtual SDR device for analysis and debugging.
+*   **Data Decoding:** Decode SSTV images in real-time with live audio monitoring (additional decoders in development)
 *   **Responsive Web Interface:** A modern, responsive, and intuitive web interface built with Material-UI that adapts seamlessly to desktop, tablet, and mobile devices, allowing you to control all aspects of the ground station from anywhere on your network.

 ## Planned Features & Roadmap

-The following features are planned for future releases:
+The following features are planned or in development:

-*   **Data Decoding:** Decode and display images from weather satellites (e.g., NOAA APT, METEOR LRPT) and telemetry from various amateur satellites
+*   **Additional Decoders:**
+    *   Morse/CW decoder (in development)
+    *   AFSK packet decoder (in development)
+    *   LoRa/GMSK decoders (in development)
+    *   NOAA APT weather satellite images
+    *   METEOR LRPT weather satellite images
+    *   Additional telemetry formats
 *   **Pass Scheduler:** Automated scheduling and recording of satellite passes

-**Note:** Data decoding functionality is planned but not yet implemented.

 ## Architecture
 <a id="arch-v1"></a>